whynotmake-it/figmage/README.md

   from:
     - "numbers/path"
 spacers:
   # Default: false.
-Whether to generate spacer tokens.
+Whether to generate spacer tokens from all generated number tokens (see above).
   generate: false
-  # Default: [].
-Specific paths to generate spacer tokens from.
-  from:
-    - "spacers/path"
 paddings:
   # Default: false.
-Whether to generate padding tokens.
+Whether to generate padding tokens from all generated number tokens (see above).
   generate: false
-  # Default: [].
-Specific paths to generate padding tokens from.
-  from:
-    - "paddings/path"
 ```
+> [!WARNING]
+> Spacers and Paddings will always be generated for **all** included number tokens for now.
+Any `from` paths specified for `spacers` and `paddings` will be ignored.
+See [this issue](https://github.com/whynotmake-it/figmage/issues/76) for more information.

 ## How to use 📲